EXPENSIVE

 Press release

-The exhibition brings together works from different periods of Sylvie Fanchon’s career, from the 1990s to the 2020s, selected from several painting series, following the guiding thread of the visual organization of “the painting as a surface for reflection.”
-From the early Architectures to the more recent The Purpose of Art, all remain faithful to the principles at the core of Fanchon’s practice: the pursuit of flatness, the use of two colors, and the simplification of forms.
+The exhibition brings together works by Sylvie Fanchon from different periods, from the rare architecture paintings of the 1990s to the 2000s and 2020s.
+It follows the guiding thread of the “painting as a surface for reflection,” unfolding in sequences structured by offset diptychs.
+It draws mainly on Pêle-mêle—a spatial arrangement recalling salon-style hangings—, the Decorative Monochromes, and the Toons: cartoon characters whose pared-down silhouettes, at the intersection of human and animal, evoke both satire (such as La Bruyère’s Characters) and the distancing principle of fables (from Aesop to La Fontaine).
+From the earliest work, Architecture (1994), to the most recent, The Purpose of Art (2022), all adhere to the principles central to Fanchon’s practice: the pursuit of flatness, the use of two colors, and the simplification of forms.
 “I don’t work toward visual mimicry but toward visual organization using borrowed, simplified real-world objects reintroduced into the surface of the painting.
 My goal: to strip forms down.”
-Her drawing practice, which began very late in 2022, perfectly extends this process of simplifying forms, using the lighter, more agile tools of pencil and paper.

-This exhibition continues to place Sylvie Fanchon’s work within a lineage of conceptual painting, rather than abstraction—though her work was at times classified as abstract due to the formal rigor of her compositions.
-In Expensive, a continuous dialogue unfolds with Marcel Broodthaers, particularly through their shared interest in the artist’s signature and initials.
-This is highlighted by the inclusion of Broodthaers’s piece ABC – ABC Image (1974).
-Also featured is the striking vocal performance Stripsody (1966) by soprano Cathy Berberian, whose illustrated score reflects a shared affection for “toons”—cartoon characters used to approach representation with both distance and wit.
+In Expensive, a continuous dialogue unfolds with Marcel Broodthaers, particularly through their shared interest in the artist’s signature and initials—highlighted by the presentation of his double slideshow ABC – ABC Image (1974) or his Atlas (1975), which seems to merge stains, maps, and projection surfaces.
+The illustrated score of soprano Cathy Berberian’s striking vocal performance Stripsody (1966) also resonates with Fanchon’s use of toons as a way to approach representation with both distance and wit.
 The video of this iconic performance provides the soundtrack for the exhibition.

 Kathy Alliou